AGENTS.md — vassiliylakhonin.github.io

 4. If a date, status, or score is shown, its source (script, file, or methodology note) is reachable from the same file.

-5. Stale updated_at timestamps in touched files are refreshed; otherwise left alone.
+5. Stale updated_at timestamps in hand-edited files are refreshed; auto-generated files are left to their script (see “Generators and CI” above).

 File roles (quick map)